jhohm/easyapi/README.md

     var easyapi = require('easyapi');

     var app = connect.createServer();
-    app.use(easyapi.middleware('/path/to/resources/folder', ['v1', 'v2']));
+    app.use(easyapi.middleware('/path/to/resources/folder', 'v1')); // accepts multiple version strings with ['v1', 'v2']
     app.listen(8080);

-Remember to add middleware for authentication and file serving, as resty only provides the routing for the API resources.
+Remember to add middleware for authentication and file serving, as easyapi only provides the routing for the API resources.

 ## Resource Folder